 This is more like reading data from RAM directly – no need to trace disk, track, sectors and rotating the disk to “read” the data.
 Essentially, parts of OS are more likely to be stored on the SSDs in addition to the regularly used programs.

-This explains what is Hybrid Drive and I hope it is explained in enough details.
+This explains what is Hybrid Drive and I hope it is explained in enough detail.
 If you have any thoughts, please comment.

 Tomorrow we will take a detailed look at Hybrid Drive vs SSD vs HDD.